 Make sure you don't fall victim to some of these common myths about flu shots:

-When the person you care for isn't feeling well, there are some telltale symptoms that may help you differentiate between a cold and the flu.
+When you aren’t feeling well, there are some telltale symptoms that may help you differentiate between a cold and the flu.

 According to the National Institute of Allergies and Infectious Diseases (NIAID):5